numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

 - Is supported as part of NumPy's regular CI setup for the ``main`` branch.
 CI support as defined for Tier 2.
 - No wheels are released on PyPI for this platform.
-- CI failures block releases (skips may be applied a bit more liberally).
+- CI failures block releases (skips may be applied when the failure is clearly platform-specific and does not indicate a regression in core functionality).
 - Must have at least one maintainer or a regular contributor trusted by the NumPy maintainers who commits to take responsibility for CI on the ``main`` branch working.

 Tier 3 platforms:

-- FreeBSD (note: runs on Cirrus CI)
+- FreeBSD (note: runs on Cirrus CI), *Ralf Gommers*
-- Linux ppc64le (note: runs on IBM-provided self-hosted runners)
+- Linux ppc64le (note: runs on IBM-provided self-hosted runners), *Sandeep Gupta*
-- Emscripten/Pyodide
+- Emscripten/Pyodide, *Agriya Khetarpal, Gyeongjae Choi*

 Unsupported platforms